 - Moisture penetrates into the wood chips instead of crusting like many bark and mulch products.
 This is a massive benefit to the plant’s roots.

-How You Should Apply Arborist Chips
+How You Should Apply Wood Chips